Request Information

 ultra-rapid delivery1,2

-AFREZZA is absorbed through the lungs without having to change molecular structure, pass through SC tissue, or undergo first-pass metabolism, thereby facilitating ultra-rapid absorption (<1 minute) and ultra-rapid onset1,3,4
+AFREZZA® is absorbed through the lungs without having to change molecular structure, pass through SC tissue, or undergo first-pass metabolism, thereby facilitating ultra-rapid absorption and ultra-rapid onset1,3,5

-When inhaled, these microparticles are appropriately sized to reach and deposit in the deep lung5
+When inhaled, these microparticles are appropriately sized to reach and deposit in the deep lung6

-The pH in the lungs will cause dissolution of the microspheres, releasing insulin which rapidly reaches systemic circulation and attains maximum concentration within 15 minutes6
+The pH in the lungs will cause dissolution of the microspheres, releasing insulin which rapidly reaches systemic circulation and attains maximum concentration within 15 minutes7

-Comparative chart showing how pulmonary delivery is closer to physiological insulin than subcutaneous delivery in terms of onset and duration of action.
+Comparative table showing how pulmonary delivery is closer to physiological insulin than subcutaneous delivery in terms of onset and duration of action.

 *Data shown are for the 12-unit doses.
-The 48-unit doses have a time to peak effect of 55 minutes and time for effect to return to baseline of 270 minutes.8
+The 48-unit doses have a time to peak effect of 55 minutes and time for effect to return to baseline of 270 minutes.9

-Insulin secretion data obtained from a study in healthy subjects (n=10) to estimate insulin sensitivity based on a MGTT.4,10,11 Delivery data obtained from the prescribing information for inhaled and SC insulin therapies4,10,11 and a quantitative comparison of GIR profiles for AFREZZA and lispro.3
+Insulin secretion data obtained from a study in healthy subjects (n=10) to estimate insulin sensitivity based on a MGTT.5,11,12 Delivery data obtained from the prescribing information for inhaled and SC insulin therapies5,11,12 and a quantitative comparison of GIR profiles for AFREZZA and lispro.3

-• AFREZZA can be taken at the start of a meal since it mimics physiologic insulin: no pre-bolus required4
+• AFREZZA can be taken at the start of a meal since it mimics physiologic insulin: no pre-bolus required5

-Insulin in healthy adults: Time to peak concentration ~45 minutes8
+Insulin in people without diabetes: Time to peak concentration ~45 minutes9

-Line graph showing that in healthy adults, physiologic insulin reaches peak concentration in about 45 minutes.
+Line graph showing that physiologic insulin reaches peak concentration in about 45 minutes in healthy adults.
+Line graph showing that physiologic insulin reaches peak concentration in about 45 minutes in healthy adults.

-Line graph showing that time to peak effect with AFREZZA is about 45 minutes and with subcutaneous RAIs, about 90 minutes.
+Line graph showing that time to peak effect with AFREZZA is about 45 minutes and about 90 minutes with subcutaneous RAIs.
+Line graph showing that time to peak effect with AFREZZA is about 45 minutes and about 90 minutes with subcutaneous RAIs.

 AUC=area under curve; GIR=glucose infusion rate; MGTT=mean glucose tolerance test; PK=pharmacokinetics; PD=pharmacodynamics; RAI=rapid-acting insulin; SC RAI=subcutaneous rapid-acting insulin; T1D=type 1 diabetes.